maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Each window can only be in one stack at a time.
 All stacked windows are visible and all visible windows are stacked.

-Each application has a default stack, and windows are automatically added to it when they are shown with :function:`gtk.Widget.show_all` .
+Each application has a default stack, and windows are automatically added to it when they are shown with :meth:`gtk.Widget.show_all` .

-Additional stacks can be created at any time using :function:`hildon.WindowStack()` .
-To add a window to a specific stack, use :function:`hildon.WindowStack.push_1()` (remember that, for the default stack, :function:`gtk.Widget.show_all` can be used instead).
+Additional stacks can be created at any time using :meth:`hildon.WindowStack` .
+To add a window to a specific stack, use :meth:`hildon.WindowStack.push_1` (remember that, for the default stack, :meth:`gtk.Widget.show_all` can be used instead).

-To remove a window from a stack use :function:`hildon.WindowStack.pop_1()` , or simply :function:`gtk.Widget.hide` .
+To remove a window from a stack use :meth:`hildon.WindowStack.pop_1` , or simply :meth:`gtk.Widget.hide` .

 For more complex layout changes, applications can push and/or pop several windows at the same time in a single step.
-See :function:`hildon.WindowStack.push()` , `hildon.WindowStack.pop()` and `hildon.WindowStack.pop_and_push()` for more details.
+See :meth:`hildon.WindowStack.push` , :meth:`hildon.WindowStack.pop` and :meth:`hildon.WindowStack.pop_and_push` for more details.

 Details